tangerinedream/AWS_EC2_Scheduler/README.md

 <dt>WorkloadRegion</dt>
 <dd>: The AWS region identifier where the _workload_ runs, **not** the region where this open source product is executed</dd>

+<dt>SNSTopicName</dt>
+<dd>: The name of the topic to publish SSM related statuses.
+For example, whether the override file was set, or other reasons why an instance will not be stopped.</dd>

 <dt>SpecName (Primary Key)</dt>
 <dd>: The unique name of the Workload, the key of the WorkloadSpecification table and foreign key of the TierSpecification table</dd>